 8 of the coolest plants for shady gardens

-The sun may be shining, but if you’ve a north-facing garden, which has more than its quota of shade, don’t worry, you can still lighten it up with some impressive plants.
+The sun may be shining, but if you have a shady north-facing garden, don’t worry – you can still lighten it up with some impressive plants.

 If you have a shady wall, which offers plants a cool root run, you could brighten it with a vigorous Virginia creeper, which will light it up when its leaves change to vibrant deep red in autumn, or camellias for their rose-like blooms, or delicate-looking hellebores with their nodding late winter and early spring flowers.